matter-labs/zksync-docs/content/00.build/00.zksync-101/_erc20_tutorial/_atlas_erc20_tutorial.md

 to="https://app.atlaszk.com/projects?template=https://github.com/uF4No/zksync-101-atlas&open=/contracts/TestToken.sol&chainId=300"
 target="_blank" label="Open smart contract in Atlas"}

 You can see the contract in the Atlas code editor.
-In the right sidebar, make sure the selected network is “zkSync Sepolia tesnet“ and click on **"Deploy"** to trigger the smart contract compilation and deployment.
+In the right sidebar, make sure the selected network is “ZKsync Sepolia tesnet“ and click on **"Deploy"** to trigger the smart contract compilation and deployment.

 ::callout{icon="i-heroicons-light-bulb"}
-Behind the scenes, Atlas is using the zkSync Era custom solidity compiler (named `zksolc` ) to generate ZKEVM compatible bytecode.
-[Learn more about zkSync custom compilers](/zk-stack/components/compiler/toolchain/overview).
+Behind the scenes, Atlas is using the ZKsync Era custom solidity compiler (named `zksolc` ) to generate ZKEVM compatible bytecode.
+[Learn more about ZKsync custom compilers](/zk-stack/components/compiler/toolchain/overview).
 ::

 Once compiled sign the transaction with your wallet and wait until its processed.
 You’ll see the contract in the